Call for Papers

 Timeline of Deadlines

-February 1, 2024 - proposal acceptance notifications are sent out.
+January 7, 2026 - proposal acceptance notifications are sent out

-To see all the pictures from previous conferences go to Facebook, and follow us on LinkedIn for the news and on Twitter to join in on the banter @nordictestdays.
+To see all the pictures from previous conferences go to Facebook, and follow us on LinkedIn for the news.